wangdi4/llvm/llvm/docs/Intel/XmainProcesses.rst

 code changes.
 When choosing a method for marking your code, the most important consideration is clarity & readability.

+For the reader's convenience, the comprehensive list of supported markups is in the :ref:`Intel code markup references table <supported-markups>`.

 - For multi-line additions, the preferred method is to enclose the Intel-specific code like this.